RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Discussion

-We adopted three survival models (CoxPH, CoxBoost and BNNSurv) that assume proportional hazards, which means the survival curves must have hazard functions that are proportional over time.
-Also, the change in the log-hazard rate associated with a particular covariate value is the same at all times.
-However, this assumption is easier to satisfy when the event horizon is short.
-In an industrial setting, where a bearing lasts longer than under artificially accelerated degradation, the event time distribution may have temporal dependencies at different time scales that are not easily captured by time invariant models that assume independence among data points.
-Thus, the proposed framework should be extended to consider time-varying covariates, i.e., by relaxing the proportional hazards assumption and allowing the hazard ratio to depend on time (see Sec. \ref{sec:future_work}).
+Our method supports several survival models (CoxPH, GBSA, and BNNSurv) that assume proportional hazards, \ie the relative risk of an event is independent of time.
+This assumption is easier to satisfy when the event horizon is short.
+In an industrial setting, where bearings usually last longer than under artificially accelerated degradation, the time-to-event distribution may have temporal dependencies at different times that may not be easily captured by a proportional hazard model.

-Based on the estimated survival probability, we take the median of the curve (0.5) as the predicted time to event.
-Other approaches have been proposed, such as calculating the Area Under the Curve (AUC), or simulating the survival times \citep{austin_generating_2012} based on some probability distribution.
-However, it is unlikely that a single bearing will fail at the exact time the survival curve reaches 0.5, but the average bearing will, given a large enough sample size.
-The XJTU-SY dataset only comes with five bearings per operating condition and there is pronounced variability between signals too, even for bearings that are tested under the same load configuration.
+Based on the estimated survival curve, we use the median of the curve (0.5) as the predicted time-to-event.
+Other approaches have been proposed, such as using the area under the survival function (AUC) as the predicted time, or simulating the survival times based on some probability distribution~\citep{austin_generating_2012}.
+Although it is unlikely that a single bearing will fail at the exact time the survival curve reaches 0.5, a population of bearings will fail at that time on average, given a sufficiently large sample size and that the survival curves are D-calibrated.
+The XJTU-SY dataset includes only five bearings per operating condition, and sensor readings show considerable variability even among bearings tested under the same load configuration.
+This variability contributes to inaccuracies in predicting the exact RUL.